Javier2020/UptimeIQ/README.md

-# 🌐 Is It Down? – Flutter Web App
+# 🌐 UptimeIQ – Flutter Web App

 A simple, fast, and responsive Flutter Web app that checks if a website is down for everyone or just you.
 Includes AdSense integration, legal pages, and an FAQ section to help with Google AdSense approval.